xraypy/xraylarch/doc/wxxas_viewer.rst

 XASViewer
 =======================

-The XASViewer GUI uses Larch to read and display XAFS spectra.
+The XASViewer GUI uses Larch for visualization, and analysis of XAFS data.
 This application is still in active development, with more features planned with special emphasis on helping users with XANES analysis.
-Current features (as of July, 2018, Larch version 0.9.40) include:
+Current features (as of July, 2021, Larch version 0.9.53) include:

-   * read XAFS spectra from simple data column files or Athena Project Files.
+   * read XAFS spectra from simple data column files.
+   * read XAFS spectra from Athena Project Files.
+   * read XAFS spectro from ESRF Spec/BLISS HDF5 files.
    * XAFS pre-edge removal and normalization.
-   * visualization of normalization steps.
+   * visualization of normalization steps, polynomial or MBACK algorithms.
-   * data merging
+   * data merging.
-   * data de-glitching, and energy recalibration
+   * data de-glitching, and energy recalibration.
    * data smoothing, rebinning, and deconvolution.
    * over-absorption corrections (for XANES)
    * linear combination analysis of spectra.
+   * principal component analysis.
+   * regression of XANES spectra with a predicting external variable.
    * pre-edge peak fitting.
    * saving of data to Athena Project files.
    * saving of data to CSV files.
+   * EXAFS background spline removal.
+   * Fourier transforms from k to R and R to filtered-k space, and wavelet transforms.
+   * Browser for CIF files from American Mineralogist Crystal Structure Database.
+   * Convert CIF files (from AMCSDB or external file) to feff.inp for Feff6/Feff8l.
+   * Run Feff6 or Feff8, saving and browsing EXAFS Paths from these Feff runs.
+   * Feff Fitting of single EXAFS spectra for a sum of Feff paths.

 The XAS Viewer GUI includes a simple form for basic pre-edge subtraction, and normalization of XAFS spectra. :numref:`fig_xasviewer_1` shows the main window for the XAS Viewer program.
 The left-hand portion contains a list